jacebenson/cedar/docs/versioned_docs/version-2.0/realtime.md

 ## Subscriptions

-Redwood has a first-class developer experience for GraphQL subscriptions.
+Cedar has a first-class developer experience for GraphQL subscriptions.

 #### Subscribe to Events